rpothin/servicebus-csharp-function-dataverse/README.md

 You will be prompted for the following information:

-- `Environment Name`: This will be used as a prefix for the resource group that will be created to hold all Azure resources.
+- `Environment Name`: This will be used in the name of the the resource group and the resources that will be created in Azure.
 This name should be unique within your Azure subscription.
 - `Azure Location`: The Azure location where your resources will be deployed.
 - `Azure Subscription`: The Azure Subscription where your resources will be deployed.